-The ideal National ID that should be generated by NIA should have unique ID (that should a card holders’ national Id till he/she dies), picture and some basic bio info printed on it.
+The ideal National ID that should be generated by NIA should have unique ID (You have that number till you die.
+No renewals where new ID will generated), picture and some basic bio info printed on it.
 It could be a chip based card that when slotted or swiped into a biometric device, pulls appropriate information about an individual.
 Or a card that reads additional data via barcode.

 In simple terms, we wouldn’t keep or host records on the individual ID cards.
-The ID cards become keys to open the records stored in our National Database.
+The ID cards is like a bunch of keys to open the records stored in our National Database.
+You will have to know which door to open and how many times to turn the lock.
 This also holds an argument for security.
 If an individual should lost an ID card, we can be sure hackers or crooks will not access all the ‘secret’ information of that individual.

 11. A serious National ID Database should tell us with confidence how many unemployed graduates we have, how many tax-payers we have…how many businesses an individual owes, the worth of an individual (bank accounts), etc. A true National ID should help us reduce crime, help us effectively tax, help us take smart decisions and help us avoid future credible or bogus voters’ register drama!

 12. With a simple kpakpakpa estimate, if we are serious and smart with, it should not cost us more than $200million to carry-through points 3 – 11.
 Not that we are going to start everything from scratch….We already have some resources to build on.